IceflowRE/simple-icons/README.rst

 - should have a little space to the outer circle
 - may have rounded corner to show interactability
 - may have a squared / angular corner to show no interactability
-- has one color which is chosen arbitrarily, but should be the same for every topic
+- has one arbitrary color which should be the same for every topic

 Credits
 =======